Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Three Frequency Clusters in a System with 7 Oscillators

 \subsection{Transversal Stability of Three Frequency Clusters}

 After studying the longitudinal stability of three frequency clusters in the previous part, we discuss their transversal stability in this section.
-We do this by continuing the 4-2-1 state from figure \ref{fig:7_osc_3_clusters_time_series} in the full system with seven oscillators described by the equations \eqref{eq:KMI_final_phase_difference_coordinates}.
-Without the restriction to the 3-cluster subspace from the previous section, we allow longitudinal bifurcations to be captured, meaning that the clusters can split up.
-The continuation is displayed in figure \ref{fig:7_osc_4_2_1_state_continuation}.
-Comparing it with the continuation within the 3-cluster subspace from figure \ref{fig:7_osc_subspace_4_2_1_state_continuation}, it is visible that additional bifurcations occur, which are the transversal bifurcations.
+We do this by continuing the 4-2-1 state from figure~\ref{fig:7_osc_3_clusters_time_series} in the full system with seven oscillators described by equations~\eqref{eq:KMI_final_phase_difference_coordinates}.
+Without the restriction to the 3-cluster subspace from the previous section, transversal bifurcations that split up the clusters are detected as well.
+The continuation is displayed in figure~\ref{fig:7_osc_4_2_1_state_continuation}.
+Comparing it with the continuation within the 3-cluster subspace from figure~\ref{fig:7_osc_subspace_4_2_1_state_continuation}, it is visible that additional bifurcations occur, which are transversal bifurcations.
 The frequency clusters are stable for $\beta \in [1.3289, 1.6127]$ and at both ends of this interval, the state is destabilized by period-doubling bifurcations.
-At the lower end of the interval, this is the longitudinal period-doubling bifurcation.
+At the lower end of the interval, this is the longitudinal period-doubling bifurcation described above.
 At the upper end, a transversal period-doubling bifurcation occurs.
-We visualize this bifurcation in figure \ref{fig:7_osc_4_2_1_state_period_doubling_right}, where the evolution of the frequency differences $\Delta \dot{\phi}_i$ at the bifurcation is shown on the left, and the stable state after the bifurcation on the right.
+We visualize this bifurcation in figure~\ref{fig:7_osc_4_2_1_state_period_doubling_right}, where the evolution of the frequency differences $\Delta \dot{\phi}_i$ at the bifurcation is shown on the left, and the stable state after the bifurcation on the right.
 It is visible that after the bifurcation, the time series of the frequency differences $\Delta \dot{\phi}_5$ and $\Delta \dot{\phi}_6$ are not equivalent anymore.
 Hence, the cluster consisting of 2 oscillators loses its synchrony through this bifurcation but still oscillates with the same mean frequency.
-Thus, this period-doubling bifurcation creates a frequency cluster state with one phase-asynchronous cluster.
+Thus, this period-doubling bifurcation creates a frequency-cluster state with one phase-asynchronous cluster.